 How to Grow: Bell peppers are not difficult to grow in pots and need a sunny, warm location to thrive.
 The detailed growing guide is here.

 4. Italian Basil

-How to Grow: Growing basil in pots is easy, you can even plant it in a small container like other herbs, place it in a warm and sunny space.
+How to Grow: Growing basil in pots is easy, and you can even plant it in a small container like other herbs.
+Here are 11 Pro Tips to Grow Bigger Basil Leaves

 5. Allium Porrum

 Also known as wild leeks, this Italian vegetable pairs well with bell peppers, garlic, eggs, and even fish.
 You can try them solo as a sautéed starter dish or toss them blanched in a wholesome vegetable soup.